max-mapper/menubar/readme.md

 - `after-show` - the line after window.show is called
 - `hide` - the line before window.hide is called (on window blur)
 - `after-hide` - the line after window.hide is called
+- `after-close` - after the .window (BrowserWindow) property has been deleted

 ## tips